mariocraft987/bark-coding/documentation/content/Create an extension.md

 Bark.AppendCategoryToToolbox(myCategory);
 ```
 ![Category preview](https://bark.dumorando.com/src/images/assets/category.png)

 Then put all of this together into a single `.js` file!

-If your having trouble, use [these files](https://github.com/mariocraft987/bark-coding/tree/main/editor/builtinextensions).
+If your having trouble, use [these files](https://github.com/mariocraft987/bark-coding/tree/main/editor/builtinextensions) for a base.